Who is this guide for?

 The focus of this guidance is on supporting stakeholders in implementing best practices related to understanding and respecting land rights in the context of an investment.
 It is intended to be used alongside additional resources that focus on other critical aspects of investment design and implementation, such as guidance and best practices for understanding and mitigating environmental impacts.

 While many of the best practices and steps outlined in this Guidebook can be applied across sectors, the focus is on land-based investments in agriculture.
 These investments can be both direct acquisition of land(through lease or purchase from government, a community or an individual) and/or procuring agricultural commodities directly from smallholders farmers.

 This guidance is intended to be adaptable to different contexts and investment models.
 It is worth noting, though, that a significant amount of the field research used to inform the guidance took place in sub-Saharan Africa.

-The guidebooks assume three broad investment stakeholders: the business or investors; government; and CSOs and community (including individuals within the community) and its representatives.
+There are three broad investment stakeholders: business or investor; government, and the community of people.
 Each of these audiences has different needs, roles and responsibilities in an agricultural investment transaction.
 The RIPL project has, accordingly, produced a different guidebook for each stakeholder group and identified a specific user for each guidebook.